About the Route

-The inspiration for this trail came from the United States Geologic Society map titled "Geographic Face of the Nation - Elevation", pictured below.
+The inspiration for this trail came from the United States Geologic Society map titled "Geographic Face of the Nation - Elevation".
 When looking the elevation map you can see a general circle of mountains ranges and high ridges that forms a large diameter circle around the four corners.
 After this circle of mountains appeared to me I thought it must be hiked, and this needs to be a new National Scenic Trail.

 I am a volunteer with Olympic Mountain Rescue and have access to a mapping program called SarTopo.
 Since 2018 I have been using SarTopo to virtually explore and create my route.
 Now the route must be followed with my own two feet and it shall forever be knows as the Four Corners Loop.